-Below is a listing of the classes and seminars available in the month of June, 2011.
+Below is a listing of the EOD classes offered for the month of June, 2011.

 INDESIGN CS5 LEVEL 2 (2 day class) June 01, 2011 8:30 am – 4:30 pm; CG2-CTTC Facilitator: New Horizons Trainer Participants will learn to deploy advanced Adobe InDesign techniques to enhance the look and functionality of documents.

 CANCELED: HIRE TRAINING FOR SUPERVISORS June 01, 2011 10:00 am – 12:00 pm; CG1-2126 Facilitator: Nancy Wade, Human Resources Required for all hiring supervisors.
 Learn UCAR's Staffing Process; Employment Laws, Policies and Procedures; OpenHire System: Creating a Requisition and Reviewing Resumes; HR Baseline Screening of Applicants; Selecting the Successful Candidate; Determining Salary; Completing Interview Documentation Forms; Making the Offer; and Orienting Your New Employee.

 WORKPLACE HARASSMENT SEMINAR June 02, 2011 10:00 am – 12:00 pm; FL2-1001 Facilitator: Chuck Passaglia Overview of the rights of employees to be free from all forms of unlawful harassment in the workplace.
 Particular emphasis on legal implications and UCAR policies in the areas of sexual harassment, intimidation, bullying, workplace respect, conduct in the workplace, preventing and reporting any form of workplace harassment.
 Mandatory for all employees.